Simply the best content services on the planet

 Delivering to the biggest names behind today’s global digital music services, our catalogues are subject to the most stringent SLAs for quality, availability and particularly frontline content punctuality.
 Similarly our audio engineering and asset manufacturing capabilities are second to none – because our sound engineers are second to none.

 High quality global, regional & local catalogue

-With a huge database of over 22 million songs, MusicStation provides instant access to the entirety of the world’s musical collection in a single location.
+With a huge database of more than 25 million songs, MusicStation provides instant access to the entirety of the world’s musical collection in a single location.
 Serving more services in more territories than anyone else, Omnifone is committed to maintaining and constantly growing the best, biggest and most relevant catalogue.

 With three ingestion centres covering the globe, Omnifone constantly ingests content from all the major international and regional sources and thousands of locally relevant labels.
 We understand better than anyone else that musical taste varies everywhere.

 Omnifone’s localisation and regional relevancy processes include multi-language support for application display and search capabilities.
 We guide our content acquisition based on local label intelligence and detailed profiling of music consumed in target countries.
 This is also backed up by automated local chart and radio play comparisons.